* See bottom of post for a video of the day

 Watching the flamingos walk, feed and fly brought great to joy, particularly to Rocío.
 She had persevered to get here and was duly rewarded.

 Most of the flamingos wore their classic orange-pink colours although we also observed the odd juvenile grey flamingo.
-Flamingos colours come from the food they eat.
+The Flamingo’s bright colours come from their food.

 The afternoon was getting late and we still had to return to Camagüey City so farewelled the flamingos and again greeted the Lada.
 We dropped off the director and repeated the bumps of the goat track-like road.
 Thankfully the rain had stayed away.